 If you would like to make an appointment to see Jo for marriage counselling online.
 Please contact her via Online Couples Counselling today.
 Link – Request to see Jo

 My name is Sarah Warrington and I’m a fully qualified integrative psychotherapist/counsellor at Online Couples Counselling.
-I have worked with both individuals and couples in private practice for over seven years.
+I have worked with both individuals and couples in private practice for over eight years.

 I am a registered member of the BACP (British Association for Counselling and Psychotherapy).
 Alongside being an accredited member of the NCS (National Counselling Society)

 Integrative means I’m trained in different theoretical approaches so I can tailor the therapy to the style which suits you best.

 During our couple counselling sessions I work mainly in a ‘solution focused’ way.
 This means we will focus on what we can change to improve your relationship going forward.
 We will of course look back at the past because it’s is important to gain an understanding of what has caused issues in your relationship.
 This will be from both your perspectives so both feel heard and understood.
 We can then focus on what you both require from each other going forward to achieve your relationships goals.

 I will remain unbiased and non-judgmental and allow you both the opportunity to talk openly and honestly with each other, in a way you may not have done for some time.